Suns beat Clippers, clinch first playoff spot in 11 years

 The Suns took an 86-80 lead into the final quarter.
 The Clippers pulled within 93-92 midway though the fourth but Paul scored three consecutive tough baskets to give Phoenix some space.

 The 35-year-old Paul continued to play excellent basketball in his 16th NBA season, shooting 10 of 15 from the field, dishing 10 assists and generally looking like a player a decade younger.
-He was serenaded with “MVP!
+The 11-time All-Star was serenaded with “MVP!
 MVP!” chants from the crowd by the end of the fourth.

+Clippers coach Tyronn Lue said Paul “picked his spots” and was extremely hard to defend.

+“He controls the whole game,” Lue said.
+“He plays at his own pace, he gets guys involved, he knows where everybody is at.
+That is what a true point guard does and he did it tonight.”

 The Suns improved to 44-18 while the Clippers fell to 43-21.
 The teams are currently ranked No. 2 and 3, respectively, in the Western Conference standings.